Luke Littler

-Luke Littler (born 21 January 2007) is an English professional darts player who competes in Professional Darts Corporation (PDC) events, where he is the reigning PDC world champion and currently ranked world number one.
-Nicknamed "the Nuke", he is the youngest world champion in darts history, having won the 2025 World Championship at 17 years and 347 days old.
-He is the reigning Grand Slam, UK Open, World Matchplay and World Grand Prix champion.
+Luke Littler (born 21 January 2007) is an English professional darts player who competes in Professional Darts Corporation (PDC) events, where he is ranked world number one.
+Nicknamed "the Nuke", Littler has won two PDC World Darts Championships, in 2025 and 2026, and is the youngest world champion in darts history (17 years, 347 days).
+He has won 14 PDC major singles titles—ranked third all-time—and a total of 30 PDC titles.